 October 7, 2005

-the driver pulls the horses to an abrupt halt at the sight of a man standing confidently on the side of the road. he wears a long dirty duster, a sack of flour over his head with a pair of holes cut for the eyes and brandishes a double-barrelled 12 gauge shotgun. a deep and hollow voice utters the command destined to become the most famous five words in western outlaw history: “please throw down the box.” the legend of black bart is born.
+The driver pulls the horses to an abrupt halt at the sight of a man standing confidently on the side of the road.
+He wears a long dirty duster, a sack of flour over his head with a pair of holes cut for the eyes and brandishes a double-barreled 12 gauge shotgun.
+A deep and hollow voice utters the command destined to become the most famous five words in western outlaw history: “please throw down the box.”

 » a site including list of holdup dates